Classification of relics

 • Ex pluviali - screed

-• Ex scutello - from the shield
+• Ex scutello - of the shield

 • Ex sindone - from the shroud